Order Book

 |---|---|---|

-| Order Storage | Off-chain | Orders indexed by relayer for discovery |
+| Order Storage | Off-chain | Backend indexes events and maintains order book state |

-| Order Matching | Off-chain | Taker finds orders in the order book |
+| Order Matching | Off-chain | Backend matching engine finds crossing orders |

-| Execution | On-chain | Taker submits fill transaction |
+| Settlement | On-chain | Backend submits settleMatch() transaction |

 Key Benefits: